dlebansais/Version-Builder/README.md

 `<project folder>` is a sub-folder of `<solution folder>` with a .csproj project file.

-In the project file, Properties/AssemblyInfo.cs contains the following lines (actual version numbers will of course differ) :
+In the project folder, Properties/AssemblyInfo.cs contains the following lines (actual version numbers will of course differ) :

-[assembly: AssemblyVersion("1.3.0.1602")]
+* [assembly: AssemblyVersion("1.3.0.1602")]
-[assembly: AssemblyFileVersion("1.3.0.6527")]
+* [assembly: AssemblyFileVersion("1.3.0.6527")]

 If the project version number has changed, VersionBuilder.exe will increment the number in the AssemblyVersion tag.